symera/TexPortable/README.md

   * the "hard" way: I've published a [page](setup.md) with further explanations regarding the script.
 This way you can compile the source code by yourself.
 It's public and available [here](ahk/TexPortable.ahk).
 You need [AutoHotkey](http://www.autohotkey.com/) in order to compile the source code.

 * My system refuses to run texmaker.exe, how can I solve this?
-  If you are working with a 32bit system try replacing `Texmaker\texmaker.exe` with a previous version of Texmaker (<= 4.4.1) or stick with the old `2015-02-04 TexPortable` (not recommended though).
+  If you are using a 32-bit Windows, you can replace Texmaker with a previous version (<= 4.4.1) or use the obsolete TexPortable 1.2 (2015-02-04) (which is not recommended).

 ## Authors